 In his examination of envy, author Neel Burton wrote “The pain of envy is not caused by the desire for the advantages of others per se, but by the feeling of inferiority and frustration occasioned by their lack in ourselves.
 The distraction of envy and the dread of arousing it in others paradoxically holds us back from achieving our fullest potential.
 Envy also costs us friends and allies, and, more generally, tempers, restrains, and undermines even our closest relationships.
 In some cases, it can even lead to acts of sabotage, as with the child who breaks the toy that he knows he cannot have.
 Over time, our anguish and bitterness can lead to physical health problems such as infections, cardiovascular diseases, and cancers; and mental health problems such as depression, anxiety, and insomnia.
 We are, quite literally, consumed by envy.”

 One of the characteristics of modern life is the new phenomenon of the intersection of envy and social media.
-With three billion people around the world currently using one or more social media platform, the levels, complexities, and dynamics involved with envy have taken on a whole new meaning.
+With over 4.5 billion people around the world currently using one or more social media platform, the levels, complexities, and dynamics involved with envy have taken on a whole new meaning.
 Alexandra Samuel, author of Work Smarter with Social Media proclaimed “it feels like media has given envy a new lease on life.
 Envy is so profoundly woven into the experience of using social media that it has brought the term FOMO into common currency: Fear of Missing Out (FOMO) is an almost inevitable byproduct of witnessing other people’s vacations, parties, and purchases through social media.”
+When you are too busy navigating the chaos you have little, if any, time of FOMO.

 Samuel goes on to list some of the more common social media catalysts that could potentially spark envy among viewers.
 “My envy can be inspired by the personal or the professional: by your delightful and picturesque vacation, or your new and fabulous job.
 It can be provoked by something shallow and materialistic, like the boots you are wearing in your latest selfie, or by something human and meaningful, like your child’s latest academic success.
 It can be directed towards your success in a field of endeavor we share, like writing, or a field of endeavor I wish I’d thought to pursue, like the law.
 It can focus on something tangible, like the size of the mansion you just bought, or something intangible, like how you’re able to be content in your tiny bungalow.”